Purple Firefish Guide

 When comfortable in your tank, these fishes will occupy the middle space in your tank–retreating to structure, or jumping out of the water when threatened.

 Purple firefish are zooplankton eaters, usually feeding on tiny crustaceans and their larvae in the wild.
-Those living in a tank will happily accept any small meaty foods drifting along the tank, like brine shrimp, mysids, finely chopped crustacean or mollusk meat.
+Those living in a tank will happily accept any small meaty foods drifting along inside the tank, like brine shrimp, mysids, finely chopped crustacean or mollusk meat.
 Occasional vitamin supplements may be beneficial to help maintain this fish’s vibrant colors and good health condition.

 They would also accept frozen marine fish foods or even more convenient flakes or pellets, so feeding them is quite easy and affordable.